valentinbe/Twilight-Imperium-fouth-edition-cheat-sheet-fr-/README.md

 Type: pirates, vole de l'argent aux autres joueurs

-A consortium of space pirates, all descend¬ants of what was once a system of prison planets, with an impressive fleet of ships.
+A consortium of space pirates, all descendants of what was once a system of prison planets, with an impressive fleet of ships.
 They can steal trade goods from other players and end certain space battles before their foe even gets off a shot.

 ## Sardakk N’orr
 Débutant: Oui